Miangul Aurangzeb: Army career

 Following the independence of Pakistan, Aurangzeb enrolled at the Pakistan Military Academy, Kakul in 1948.
 He was commissioned into the Guides Cavalry (FF) of the Pakistan Armoured Corps.

 During his service in the Pakistan Army, he passed the Junior Officer's Course, the Advanced Infantry Course (Quetta) and the Junior Officer Leadership and Weapons Course (Nowshera).
-His achievements led to his selection as ADC (aide de camp) to the Army Commander in Chief General Ayub Khan.
+His achievements led to his selection as ADC (aide de camp) to the Army Commander-in-Chief General Ayub Khan.

 In 1955, he married the daughter of General Ayub Khan and thereafter quit the army service to enter into politics.

 Public life

 Aurangzeb represented Swat State in the West Pakistan Assembly from 1956 to May 1958, when he was nominated to the National Assembly of Pakistan.

 After the imposition of martial law in 1958, all legislative bodies were dissolved, and civilian rule did not return until 1962.
-Aurangzeb was nominated to the National Assembly in 1962, and re-nominated in 1965.
+Aurangzeb was nominated to the National Assembly in 1962, and renominated in 1965.

-After the resignation of President Ayub Khan in 1969, the Government of Pakistan under President Yahya Khan took over the administration of all the remaining princely states including Swat.
+After the resignation of President Ayub Khan in 1969, the Government of Pakistan under President Yahya Khan took over the administration of all remaining princely states, including Swat.

-In 1970 the first ever one-man one-vote general elections were held in Pakistan, which marked a new chapter for the former ruling family of Swat.
+In 1970 the first-ever one-man one-vote general elections were held in Pakistan, which marked a new chapter for the former ruling family of Swat.
 Aurangzeb was elected on a Muslim League platform, defeating a strong candidate of the National Awami Party.

-He was re-elected in the March 1977 general elections as a Pakistan National Alliance candidate (anti-Bhutto) despite suspected widespread rigging by the rival Pakistan Peoples Party candidate.
+He was re-elected in the March 1977 general elections as a Pakistan National Alliance candidate (anti-Bhutto) despite suspected widespread vote-rigging by the rival Pakistan Peoples Party candidate.

 Due to his opposition to the government of Prime Minister Zulfikar Ali Bhutto, Aurangzeb supported the military government of General Muhammad Zia-ul-Haq, and from 1981 served as a member of the nominated Majlis i Shoora (Federal Council).

 In March 1985 general elections were held on a non-party basis, and Aurangzeb was again elected to the National Assembly of Pakistan.

 Following the tumultuous events of 1988, party-based democracy returned to Pakistan and general elections were once again held in November 1988.
-Aurangzeb, contesting on the Islami Jamhoori Ittehad platform was defeated by his cousin and son-in-law Shahzada Aman i Room, the candidate of the Pakistan Peoples Party.
+Aurangzeb, contesting on the Islami Jamhoori Ittehad platform, was defeated by his cousin and son-in-law Shahzada Aman i Room, the candidate of the Pakistan Peoples Party.